pranitsh/mnist/README.md

 - Used numerous optimization techniques, including preallocation (assigning memory before performing operations), views (manipulating current data intead of recreating it in necessary format), in-olace calculation (using numpy calculations instead of python-based iteration and loops)

 This approach uses a partition algorithm instead of a spatial data structure.
 Future efforts will be directed to implementing a spatial data structure to improve performance.

+### Trained Feed Forward Neural Net

+Implemented activation functions `tanh` and `sigmod` and their derivatives.
+Defined loss functions logarithmic loss `logloss` and its derivative.
+Initialized a neural network layer with weights and biases and defined forward and back propogation.

+- Network with two layers: first layer with 3 neurons and `tanh` activation, second layer with 1 neuron and `sigmoid` activation
+- Set number of epochs to 20,000.
+Calculated and recorded the cost at each epoch to monitor training progress.
+- Plotted the training cost over epochs to visualize the learning curve.